 You need significantly less capital to open a trade in comparison to owning the underlying asset.
 Leverage can significantly increase your gains as well as losses.

-Trading with Skilling ensures a regulated environment, segregation of all client deposits, and client-focused customer support.
+Trading with Skilling ensures a regulated environment, with segregation of all client deposits, and client-focused customer support.

-Ultrafast order execution of 8 milliseconds on average on FX.
+Ultrafast order execution.
 No dealing desk intervention.
-Your order gets routed automatically to one or several of our liquidity providers, ensuring your trade is always matched and filled quickly and efficiently.
+Orders get routed automatically to our LPs, ensuring your trade is always matched and filled quickly.

 Wider Offer of Instruments